 Insolvency and foreclosure

-Insolvency trustees aid in the development of consumer proposals to make them attractive to creditors, who run the risk of getting paid nothing if they allow someone to go bankrupt.
+Insolvency trustees aid in developing consumer proposals to make them attractive to creditors, who risk getting paid nothing if they allow someone to go bankrupt.
 After being filed with Canada’s Office of the Superintendent of Bankruptcy, your creditors have six weeks to decide whether to accept or pass on a proposal, which can offer pennies on the dollar of the original debts.

 Insolvency and foreclosure

-While this path is open to people in debt up to $250,000, people owing more than that can file what’s known as a Division 1 proposal, but should your creditors reject the plan, it results in people being automatically declared bankrupt, which by all accounts is the last resort for individuals and companies buried in debts.
-Once an individual gets a formal declaration of bankruptcy, insolvency trustees take over and work with creditors while taking possession of any assets you may own at the time, although things like clothing and work-related tools and other household items are exempt assets under provincial laws.
+While this path is open to people in debt up to $250,000, people owing more than that can file a Division 1 proposal.
+Should their creditors reject the plan, they are automatically declared bankrupt, which, by all accounts, is the last resort for individuals and companies buried in debt.

-Once the insolvency trustee has your assets, they get sold off and the funds are used to pay back your secured creditors and pay off any fees associated with the bankruptcy process.
-Both the consumer proposal and bankruptcy options require those who file to go through mandatory financial counselling sessions to hopefully ensure it doesn’t happen again in the future.
-When the process is coming to a close after declaring bankruptcy, the last step is called a discharge.
+Once the insolvency trustee has your assets, they get sold off, and the funds are used to pay back your secured creditors and any fees associated with the bankruptcy process.
+The consumer proposal and bankruptcy options require those who file to go through mandatory financial counselling sessions to ensure it doesn’t happen again.
+The last step is called a discharge, when the process ends after declaring bankruptcy.

-It releases debtors from their legal obligations related to their debts, with some exceptions including spousal and child support payments, court-ordered fines, or civil or criminal restitution orders.
-According to the Office of the Superintendent of Bankruptcy, the process leading up to a discharge can take at least nine months or more, the time dependent upon a bankrupt person’s circumstances and their dealings with their insolvency trustee.
+It releases debtors from their legal obligations related to their debts, with some exceptions, including spousal and child support payments, court-ordered fines, or civil or criminal restitution orders.
+According to the Office of the Superintendent of Bankruptcy, the process leading up to a discharge can take at least nine months, depending on a bankrupt person’s circumstances and dealings with their insolvency trustee.

 Secured creditors and bankruptcy law

-Bankruptcies are noted by credit bureaus for up to seven years, but that time period differs from province to province.
-Meanwhile, both consumer proposal and bankruptcy information becomes public and the records are available to anyone, be they potential business partners, landlords, opposition researchers in case or political candidates.
+Credit bureaus note bankruptcy for up to seven years, but that time period differs from province to province.
+Consumer proposal and bankruptcy information become public, and the records are available to anyone, be they potential business partners, landlords, opposition researchers, or political candidates.

-Consumer and business bankruptcies and insolvencies dropped dramatically in Canada over the course of the COVID-19 pandemic.
-According to the Canadian government, there were just more than 99,000 insolvency filings with the Office of the Superintendent of Bankruptcy in 2020, a near 30 percent drop from the year before.
-Statistics show that it was the largest single-year drop in insolvency filings “ever recorded.”
+Consumer and business bankruptcies and insolvencies dropped dramatically in Canada throughout the COVID-19 pandemic.
+According to the Canadian government, there were just more than 99,000 insolvency filings with the Office of the Superintendent of Bankruptcy in 2020, a nearly 30 percent drop from the year before.
+Statistics show the most significant single-year drop in insolvency filings “ever recorded.”

 Bankruptcy litigation

-Lawyers we know in Toronto have seen some very ugly bankruptcy proceedings, where the borrower lost everything.
+Lawyers we know in Toronto have seen some gruesome bankruptcy proceedings where the borrower lost everything.
 The lawyers weren’t involved, and the person owed secured debt.
 Of course, repossession of the house and business ended up happening.

-For those that don’t know, secured debt is when you put your personal property on the line.
-Always get legal advice from a lawyer that practices in the correct practice areas.
+For those who don’t know, secured debt is when you put your personal property on the line.
+Always get legal advice from a lawyer who practices in the correct practice areas.
 You want a lawyer who has experience dealing with lenders and debtor rights.

 Debtor Rights conclusion

-Things can get more complicated than what we talked about in this article.
-It can involve fraudulent conveyance and the federal court.
-When it comes to corporate debt, things can get really complicated with receivers, receiverships, and reorganization.
+Things can get more complicated than what we discussed in this article.
+They can involve fraudulent conveyance and the federal court.
+When it comes to corporate debt, receivers, receiverships, and reorganization can make things even more complicated.

-People get into debt problems for different reasons, sometimes it’s because of a divorce, other times it’s because of healthcare debt, or because of shareholder fraud.
+People get into debt problems for different reasons.
+Sometimes, it’s because of a divorce; other times, it’s because of healthcare debt or shareholder fraud.

-Companies have a duty to follow the best debt collection practices.
-They have a right to get repaid, but also to follow the law.
+Companies must follow the best debt collection practices.
+They have a right to get repaid and to follow the law.
 Talk to a law firm so you can protect the debtor’s property.

-Creditors’ rights laws are almost as old as the concept of credit itself, with the law of debt and negotiable instruments tightly intertwined with how the law has evolved in situations where people and companies become unable to pay their debts.
+Creditors’ rights laws are almost as old as the concept of credit itself.
+The law of debt and negotiable instruments is tightly intertwined with how the law has evolved in situations where people and companies become unable to pay their debts.

-The language involved is somewhat esoteric and hard to understand by most everyday, regular people, but as long they’re frugal, lucky, and responsible enough with how they manage their finances, they likely won’t have to deal with creditors and their legal rights anyways.
+The language involved is somewhat esoteric and hard to understand by most everyday people, but as long as they’re frugal, lucky, and responsible enough with their finances, they likely won’t have to deal with creditors and their legal rights anyway.

 We hope you learned a bit about debtor rights in this article!